 I have vision limitations.
 Can anyone tell me the size of the led clock on echo dot 3 please

-Hello: I have a big problem, my amazon echo is dead, i followed your teardown and inspecting the processor board, I found burned the component U23, do you have idea what kind of component is?
-MOSFET, Regulator, driver, or something else?, I realy need your help.
+Hello: I have a big problem, my amazon echo is dead, i followed your teardown and inspected the processor board, I found burned the component U23, do you have idea what kind of component is?
+MOSFET, Regulator, driver, or something else?, I really need your help.